rti-capture/installer/README.md

-# Introduction
+# RTI Capture installer

 This installer is a Java application which reads a JSON formatted configuration file and performs a software installation using a wizard-style GUI.
-The build process produces a self-contained DMG file for OS X
+The build process produces a self-contained DMG file for OS X.

 The user is able to select from a list of options to install options are then installed with a progress bar and labels showing the current step.
 After completion of installation, commands that were successful during the installation phase will have their associated clean-up commands executed.